deepjavalibrary/djl-demo/docs/translators.md

 ## Translators

-Translator classes provides a mechanism  to include methods that pre-process inputs and post-process output during inference.
+Translator classes provide a way to include methods that pre-process input and post-process output during inference.
 It wraps around this logic.
-Passing a translator to a model predictor object, enable automatic invocation of this logic.
+Passing a translator to a model predictor object enables automatic invocation of this logic.

 ## Writing the CSV Translator

-The CSVTranslator needs to handle the following
+The comma separated values (CSV) Translator needs to handle the following:

-   1. Pre-process input - Convert the input text to a two-dimensional NDArray , using a one-hot encoding to a shape of (AllPossibleCharacters, MaxTextlength) - In our case this (69, 1014).
-Refer the [Character level CNN paper](https://arxiv.org/abs/1509.01626) for more information.
+   1. Pre-process input - Convert the input text to a two-dimensional NDArray.
+Use one-hot encoding to a shape of (AllPossibleCharacters, MaxTextlength).
+In this example, it's (69, 1014).
+For more infomation, see the [character level CNN research paper](https://arxiv.org/abs/1509.01626).

    2. Post-process output - Convert the output to a Classification object.

- If extend the base Translator class where input type and output types are provided as template parameters.The pre-process logic is very similar to the ```encodeData()``` logic in [CSVDataset](dataset_creation.md)
+ If you extend the base Translator class where input type and output type are provided as template parameters, then the pre-process logic is very similar to the ```encodeData()``` logic in [CSVDataset](dataset_creation.md)

  ```java
 // Get String text input and a List of Classification objects as output, for the URL translator